tdda/tdda/doc/source/tdda-examples.md

 If no module is specified, examples for all three are written out.

-If no output directory is specified, the examples are written to a subdirectory of the current directory.
+Examples are always created in subdirectories of the current directory `.`

 #### EXAMPLES

 a. `tdda examples`
-   Creates all four example directories in `.`
+   Creates the referencetest, constraints, rexpy, and gentest examples in `.`

 b. `tdda examples gentest`
-   Creates examples-gentest in `.`
+   Creates `examples_gentest` in `.`

-c. `tdda examples /tmp/tdda`
+c. `tdda examples gentest book`
-   Creates all four as subdirectories of `/tmp/tdda`
+   Creates gentest and book examples in `.`

-d. `tdda examples rexpy t`
+d. `tdda examples all`
-   Creates examples-rexpy in subdirectory of `./t`
+   Creates all the examples, four from local files and the book examples from GitHub in `.`